vegaprotocol/specs/protocol/0055-TREA-on_chain_treasury.md

 A transfer may specify the network treasury as the destination of the transfer.
 The funds, if available would be transferred instantly and irrevocably to the network treasury account for the asset in question (the treasury account for the asset will be created if it doesn’t exist).

-- Transfer from protocol mechanics: there may be a protocol feature such as the charging of fees or handling of expired insurance pool balances that specifies the Network Treasury as destination in a transfer.
+- Transfer from protocol mechanics: there may be a protocol feature such as the charging of fees that specifies the Network Treasury as destination in a transfer.
 (Charging of fees is placeholder, currently not to be implemented.)

-- Transfer by governance: a [governance proposal](./0028-GOVE-governance.md) can be submitted to transfer funds from a market's insurance pool into the on chain treasury account for the asset.
+- Transfer by governance: a [governance proposal](./0028-GOVE-governance.md) can be submitted to transfer funds from the global or a market insurance pool into the on chain treasury account for the asset.

 - Transfer transaction: a transaction submitted to the network may request to transfer funds from the general account for an asset, controlled by the owner’s private key, to the Network Treasury. (see [transfers spec](./0057-TRAN-transfers.md))